you can’t do it all alone: learn when and how to ask for help

 however, there will come a time when you can’t do it yourself. someday, sometime, you will be forced to choose between two perfectly viable paths, each of which excludes the other and forces you to delegate something important to someone else.

 the most successful leaders in history have always been those who knew how to predict when these situations would occur, and who were unashamed to ask for help when they did.

 it turns out that asking for help is a critical skill that can not only improve the outcomes of important life decisions, but also foster deeper relationships with others. learning how to ask for help might be one of the most important things you can do, not just from a business standpoint, but as a human being.

 why asking for help is so important

-to see how this works, look no further than the Benjamin Franklin effect. the famous american statesman and inventor found that when he asked other people for favors, they became more friendly and receptive towards him – not the other way around. this paradoxical effect has been repeatedly demonstrated in sociological studies well after Franklin’s time, as well.
+to see how this works, look no further than the Benjamin Franklin effect. the famous american statesman and inventor found that when he asked other people for favors, they became more, not less, friendly and receptive toward him. this paradoxical effect has been demonstrated in sociological studies well after Franklin’s time.

 knowing when, how, and who to ask for help is a critical life skill that many people ignore to their own detriment. it is also one of the fundamental building blocks of business success that far too many thought leaders ignore.

 turn friends and enemies into teachers, advisors, and consultants

 Western culture—especially capitalist, democratic culture—places extreme importance on individual liberty and independence. most people see asking for help as a sign of weakness or incompetence.

 the truth is that it is the complete opposite.